 Officer spouses, family, and officers should go to counseling to deal with the specific effects of the stress officers undergo.
 Most departments have counseling programs, with varying degrees of how much is outsourced (external to the police department) and how much is handled in-house.

 You should decide what option will help you feel more comfortable.
 Sometimes, officers are uncomfortable with the idea of using a counselor in house because they would like to maintain their privacy.
 Some officers elect to choose an in-house counselor because they feel the counselor will understand the demands of their job.
+Critical incident stress debriefing may be one part of it.

 Some police departments offer peer counseling programs, where officers can go to other officers.
 Many officers find this type of counseling meaningful because they feel like they are speaking with a fellow officer who knows what their job entails on a daily basis.